AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 </div>

 **Examples**:
-* To batch edit the tags of more than 1 client contact.
+* Updating the particulars of clients belonging to the same family and owning the same insurance policy.
-    * `batch edit 1, 2, 4 p/91234567 a/Hougang Green t/TanFamily i/FamPol#111`
+    * `batch edit 1, 2, 4 p/61234567 a/Hougang Green t/TanFamily i/FamPol#111`
       <br><br>
 * To batch delete more than 1 client contact.
     * `batch delete 1, 2, 4`